 The perfect way to finish off a busy bay on Koh Phi Phi is by grabbing a drink and watching the fire show.
 These happen each night on Loh Dalum Beach.
 There are a handful of bars along the beach and each one puts on a fire show once nightfall hits.

 Kayaking To Monkey Beach

 One popular activity while backpacking Koh Phi Phi is visiting Monkey Beach.
 Sure you can easily hire a private longtail boat to take you there.
-But, for those looking for more of an adventure, why not hire a kayak?
+But, for those looking for more adventure, why not hire a kayak?

 There are plenty of places offering rentals on both sides of the island.
-Though for the purpose of visiting Monkey Beach you will want to hire it from the Loh Dalum Beach Side.
+Though for the purpose of visiting Monkey Beach, you will want to hire it from the Loh Dalum Beach Side.
 The rental should cost you approximately $12.70 / 400 THB.

-Bamboo Island may not be as picturesque as Koh Phi Phi with the steep limestone cliffs.
+Bamboo Island may not be as picturesque as Koh Phi Phi with its steep limestone cliffs.
 Though you can never go too wrong with a secluded sandy white beach.
 The waters are crystal clear so make sure to bring your snorkel mask for a spot of snorkeling!

 As the name suggests, you may not be exactly alone while visiting Mosquito Island.
 Though the mosquito population should only be an issue if you are visiting during dusk.
 If you are coming for the day and the sun is out you will be fine.

 Everything in Koh Phi Phi is relatively close together.
 There is the main town, where you arrive, and then all the accommodation is spread throughout here as well as up the hills.